Our passionate teaching team supports students to achieve their academic goals by developing rich understanding and creative thinking skills.

 We aim to tailor individual courses for each student in order to meet the needs of their career pathway choices.
 This may mean students;

 Students make choices from a range of VCE studies based on their proposed career pathways.
 The College then structures its timetable around meeting the individual programs for each student.
+Students can choose from 32 VCE studies.

 See summary of courses offered at Cornish College.